How Does Plastic Pollution Affect Humans, Our Health, and the Environment?

 The shampoo bottles thrown out every year in the U.S. alone could fill 1,164 football fields!

-That is, unless we all opt for a plastic-free option.
+That is, unless we all opt for a plastic-free option to get closer to a zero waste bathroom routine.
 The Plaine Products team knows the impact every individual can have through their own individual actions, and that’s why they partnered with us on this content series to get the word out.

 Consider supporting companies that are Carbon Neutral Certified as well.
 These companies have undergone evaluation and commit to a neutralized carbon footprint through carbon reduction and offsetting.